nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/BF_STRUCTURE_LAYOUT.md

 * Modular JavaScript
 * Identifying and building components

-Here are the features you will be building over the next few months in this application.
-It will allow Debra to...

-* View Mars probe photos on a specific date.
-* Whatever the most popular atronomy photos was that day.
-* Favorite individual pictures.
-What will be saved about that picture is as follows:
-    * Image URL
-    * If it was from a probe, the probe name
-    * If it was from a probe, the probe camera
-* Remove photos from favorite list.
-* Filter photos by specific cameras.
-Each probe has a different set of cameras.

 Given those feature requests, what you need to do in this chapter is the following tasks.